Announcement Distinguished Lecturers

 Commitments of the Lecturers

-The candidates selected by the Committee will be contacted by the Committee and asked if they can commit to at least two Lecture Tours in a two-year term, including possible travel to regions specially identified as under-represented in ISCA programs (e.g., China, India, Eastern Europe, Latin America, South and West Asia, Africa).
+Nominated lecturers are contacted by the Committee and asked if they can commit to at least two Lecture Tours in a two-year term, including possible travel to regions specially identified as under-represented in ISCA programs (e.g., China, India, Eastern Europe, Latin America, South and West Asia, Africa).
 They may also be asked to participate in other events, such as short courses in summer or winter schools.
-All such activities will of course be arranged to be mutually interesting and convenient for hosts and lecturers.
+All such activities will be arranged to be mutually interesting and convenient for hosts and lecturers.

 Distinguished Lecturers Tours